suomitek/suomitek-appboard/docs/developer/apprepository-controller.md

 ./apprepository-controller --repo-sync-image=quay.io/helmpack/chart-repo:myver --kubeconfig ~/.kube/config
 ```

-Performing application repository actions in the Kubeapps dashboard will now trigger operations in the `apprepository-controller` binary running locally on your development host.
+Performing application repository actions in the Suomitek-appboard dashboard will now trigger operations in the `apprepository-controller` binary running locally on your development host.

 ### Running tests